Battle of Brega–Ajdabiya road: Stalemate

 On 19 May, increased rebel activity was reported between Ajdabiya and Brega.
 New recruits and ammunition arrived in large numbers at the front lines.

 On 20 May, a relatively small band of rebel fighters launched an attack which included limited artillery fire at Gaddafi's forces at Brega University, an area in which rebels had trouble engaging in before due to Gaddafi's forces extensive use of artillery shelling.
 Rebels managed to position themselves past the university to attack it from multiple angles, but Gaddafi's forces were still holding their positions at the university by the end of the day.

 On 21 May, rebels launched an attack on Brega from six directions in an attempt to outflank loyalists entrenched there.
 Two rebels were killed and 12 were wounded, along with an unknown number of loyalists, according to a field surgeon.
 The surgeon claimed that the rebels destroyed two loyalist vehicles mounted with heavy weapons and captured another three.
 Later during the evening, loyalists counter-attacked with one rebel killed and four wounded in fighting at the Arbaein checkpoint on the midpoint between Brega and Ajdabiya.

 On 4 June, NATO launched its first helicopter attack on targets in and near Brega.
 One radar installation and one pick-up, mounted with an anti-aircraft gun, at a military checkpoint were destroyed.

 On 11 June, NATO reported that surveillance from overhead fighter jets found that Gaddafi's forces dug a wide trench near the frontline of Brega and filled it with a black liquid believed to be petroleum or oil.

 On 12 June, soon after anti-Gaddafi uprisings in Zliten and Zawiya, rebels launched an attack on Brega.
 A force of 130 rebels attempted to advance on Brega but were repelled and pulled back to Ajdabiya.
 Four of the opposition fighters were killed and 65 wounded during the offensive.

 On the morning of the next day, 13 June, another rebel push was attempted against Brega and this one too was repulsed with even heavier casualties than the previous attack.
 23–25 rebels were killed and 26 wounded.
 The rebels were advancing when they were ambushed by loyalist forces some 35 km east of Brega.
 The loyalists were pretending to surrender, showing a white flag, when they opened fire on the rebels.

 On 14 June, rebels attacked Brega once again with infantry, IFVs and technicals marking the third day of their offensive.

 On 17 June, a NATO air-strike destroyed six rebel pick-up trucks, mounted with anti-aircraft guns, near Ajdabiya, wounding 16 rebels.

 Intensified NATO Campaign

 On 24 June, NATO started launching massive air-strikes on Brega.
-According to their own reports, they claimed to had destroyed 146 military targets in three weeks.
+According to their own reports, they claimed to have destroyed 146 military targets in three weeks.
 However, there was no independent confirmation of the destruction of the targets.
 The Libyan government claimed that 20 civilians were killed during the first day of attacks.